zihuiwu/PnP-DM-public/README.md

-# Code for "Principled Probabilistic Imaging using Diffusion Models as Plug-and-Play Priors"
+# Code for "Principled Probabilistic Imaging using Diffusion Models as Plug-and-Play Priors" (NeurIPS 2024)

 ### 1) Install packages
 ```python